ibm-cloud-docs/vpc/hub-spoke-resolution-binding.md

 {{site.data.keyword.attribute-definition-list}}

-# Creating a DNS resolution binding
+# Creating and deleting a DNS resolution binding
 {: #hub-spoke-resolution-bindings}

-This VPC feature is available only to accounts with special approval to preview this feature.
-{: preview}

 Create a DNS resolution binding between a VPC and a DNS hub VPC so that the DNS hub VPC can resolve the DNS hostnames of Virtual Private Endpoint (VPE) gateways residing on the DNS-shared (spoke) VPC.
 Keep in mind that VPE gateways bound to the DNS-shared VPCs must also be enabled for resolution binding (the default setting).
 {: shortdesc}

 ## Before you begin
-{: #pps-prerequisites}
+{: #vpe-before-you-begin-prerequisites}

 Before you create a DNS resolution binding, review the following prerequisites:

 * Review [Planning considerations](/docs/vpc?topic=vpc-hub-spoke-planning-considerations) and [Known issues and limitations](/docs/vpc?topic=vpc-hub-spoke-limitations).
 * Ensure a [VPC enabled as a DNS hub](/docs/vpc?topic=vpc-hub-spoke-configure-hub) already exists.
-* The hub VPC administrator must create an IAM service-to-service authorization policy that allows this DNS-shared VPC to have Read permission on the hub VPC.
-This `DNS Binding Connector` role on the hub VPC is required regardless of whether the DNS-shared VPC is in the same or a different account.
+* The hub VPC administrator must create an IAM service-to-service authorization policy that allows this DNS-shared VPC to have `DNSBindingConnector` permission on the hub VPC.
+This `DNSBindingConnector` role on the hub VPC is required regardless of whether the DNS-shared VPC is in the same or a different account.
 For more information, see [Establishing service-to-service authorization](/docs/vpc?topic=vpc-hub-spoke-s2s-auth&interface=api).

 You can create a DNS resolution binding with the UI, CLI, API, or Terraform.